Arianna Foster

 Failure to do so can lead to food poisoning, which is undoubtedly the last thing we want to happen when preparing food.

-These shortcomings have led to more and more people opting for some other types of materials that would have a similar effect as lava rocks.
+These shortcomings have led to more and more people opting for other types of materials that would have a similar effect as lava rocks.

 Ceramic briquettes for grilling